db3108/michi-c2/doc/manual.rst

         when checked this option disallows early passing (useful on cgos)

     random_seed
-        random seed. -1 generate a true random seed that changes for each game
+        random seed.
+Should normally be a positive integer -1 generate a true random seed that will be different each time michi-c is restarted

     REPORT_PERIOD
         number of playouts between each report by michi on the standard output